pointwise/GlyphClientPython/README.rst

 -  ``Extents - pwu::Extents``

-Nearly the complete set of functions documented at https://www.pointwise.com/glyph under the ‘Utilities’ section have been implemented as Python classes.
+Nearly the complete set of functions documented at https://www.pointwise.com/glyph under the "Utilities" section have been implemented as Python classes.

 Example: